 2. Appeal to her.
 Part of the knowledge of any woman is that she wants to feel that her husband wants to continue to pursue her.
 She derives significance from being desired.
 Buy her flowers.
 This appeals to her significance to you.

 3. Be kind and gentle.
 A man does not have to be feminine to show gentleness to his wife.
 The man who can be gentle is truly strong.
 A woman is a finely tuned instrument.
 A husband does not have to get back at her if he is mature.
 He can do this when he is inwardly strong.
 He does not immediately have to argue his point.
 He gives her time to think.
 A woman has little defense against real, tender love.
 She will melt before it.

 4. Make her feel wanted and needed.
 One of the biggest gripes of women is that “My husband takes me for granted.
 He never thinks about me.
 He goes on his way without considering me.
 He has his hunting trips every year.
 We never go on vacation by ourselves.”
 The husband replies, “After all, doesn’t she realize that I work in the salt mines all year?”
 That is a complete lack of understanding of his wife’s situation.
 He is devoid of experiential knowledge.
 Does he not realize that if she chooses to be a home keeper, this requires great skill.
 It is astounding how some husbands have the gall to think that they are the only ones doing any work.
 Every wife needs to feel wanted and an essential part of his values.

 5. Be a man.
 If a woman is not neurotic, she wants a man for a husband.
 Some women indeed distort their female roles.
 They come to the place where they have been rubbed the wrong way for such a long period that they become callous to their essential needs as a woman.
 She takes the leadership of the home.
 God did not make her for this role.
-Most women will let her husband lean on her emotionally.
+Most women will let their husbands lean on them emotionally.
 That is her nature.
 However, she will hate him for it.